rodzanto/sm-hosting-kfp/README.md

 aws-iam-authenticator help
 ```

-6. Copy and paste your temporary credentials for being able to run the eksctl command in the next step, e.g.:
+6. Copy and paste your temporary credentials for being able to run the eksctl command in the next step.
+Note if you are using an AWS Event Engine workshop account you can copy this information directly from the dashboard, e.g.:
 ```
 export AWS_DEFAULT_REGION=us-west-2
 export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxx